chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 I didn’t want to reinvent the wheel, so I followed in the footsteps of others who have done the same thing.
 First I wanted to create an action for the user to perform if they reached the bottom of an article and want to dip into the comments, and did so with a simple `button`.

-<aside><p>Remember, don’t mix classes for styling and javascript hooks.
+<aside><p>Remember, don’t mix classes for styling and JavaScript hooks.
 You’ll save yourself potential pains later on at no cost right now!</p></aside>

 {% highlight html %}
 <button class="button--show-comments" id="js-show-comments" role="button" aria-pressed="false" disabled>